seemajune/js-basics-readme-v-000/README.md

   ```

 ### Undefined, Null, and NaN
-  Undefined represents the absence of a primitve value, and Null represents the absence of an object.
+  Undefined represents the absence of a primitive value, and Null represents the absence of an object.

   NaN represents an error from the improper use of a math operator.
 NaN is the only thing in JS that is not equal to itself.
 To check for NaN us the `isNaN()` function.